steenk/tripledollar/README.md

 ## fun

-There are normally not so many functions that you can call on a DOM object during the creation phase, so this an example where we first place a function with __set__ and then call it with __fun__.
+There are normally not so many functions that you can call on a DOM object during the creation phase, so this is an example where we first place a function with __set__ and then call it with __fun__.

 ```javascript
 	var fun1 = function (delim) {this.textContent = this.textContent.split('').join(delim);};